dotvezz/lime/README.md

 If you would like to suggest a feature for lime to support, please [open an issue](https://github.com/dotvezz/lime/issues) or submit a pull request for it.

-### Interactive Shell
+### Interactive Mode

-By default, lime gives your CLI an interactive shell.
-In a future release, one goal is for the shell to run as an interpreter for custom scripts.
+By default, lime gives your CLI an interactive mode.
+In a future release, one goal is for the interactive mode to run as an interpreter for custom scripts.

 ### Basic Command Handling